Sunnidhya/A-novel-Transformer-based-E-Commerce-Recommendation-System/README.md

 platforms.
   </li>
   <li>
-    Our solution uses the product description, features, category data which is preprocessed and converted to a meaningful sentence on which we then apply the power of TF-IDF algorithm to give a kickstart with contexts to a pre-trained BERT transformer
+    Our solution uses the product description, title,  features, category data which is preprocessed and converted to a meaningful sentence on which we then apply the power of TF-IDF algorithm to give a kickstart with contexts to a pre-trained BERT transformer